rsek/dataforged/moves/moves.md

 On a **weak hit**, choose one.

   * You die, but not before making a noble sacrifice.
 Envision your final moments.
   * There is more to be done.
 Envision what is revealed to you or asked of you at death’s door, and [Swear an Iron Vow](#Swear-an-Iron-Vow) to complete an extreme quest.
 You return to the mortal world and must mark **doomed**.
-When you complete the death-bound quest, clear the impact.
+When you complete the deathbound quest, clear the impact.

 On a **miss**, you are dead.